SachinMaharana/ceph-ansible-custom/README.md

 To add a mds, add a mds host group in hosts file.
 And execute the following to start mds playbook

-`ansible-playbook site.yml -i hosts --limit mdss`
+`ansible-playbook site.yml -i ceph-ansible/inventory --limit mdss`

 ### Login to MDS Node.